byu-cs-236-classroom-templates/project-1/README.md

 >>> help(FiniteStateMachine)
 ```

 The are three FSMs already provided with the project with tests in `test_fsm.py` for each one: `Colon`, `Eof`, and `Whitespace`.
 These are complete, and may be used _as is_.
 They are also examples of how to create the other FSMs required for the projects.
-There are **two tests** for each FSM: one that should reject and one that should accept. **Follow this pattern of testing for the other FSMs that you must implement.**
+There are **two tests** for each FSM: one that should reject and one that should accept.
+You can find these tests in the `tests` directory in the file called `test_fsm.py`. **Follow this pattern of testing for the other FSMs that you must implement.**

 ### lexer.py